 If you’ve ever researched things to do in Austin, you have undoubtedly run into someone mentioning the many murals all around this town.
 There are the usual famous ones like the “Greetings From Austin” or “I love you so much” that have become super popular, but there are so many more to see almost everywhere you go.

 Whether you are walking around in Downtown or strolling through one of the hip neighborhoods like SoCo, you’ll certainly run into a couple (if not more) really cool murals that are great to take a photo with.
+If you’d like a guided tour, check out this street art tour on Airbnb.

 Explore The Greenbelt